Skip navigation

 • Ask for large print on the prescription packaging.
 This will make it easier for your loved one to see.

-• If there is medicine that can be split in two, the pharmacist can help you split tablets into the correct dosage.
+• If there is medicine that can be split in two, the pharmacist can help you split tablets to give the correct dosage.

 • If there are medicines that are difficult to swallow, ask the pharmacist for alternatives.
 They may be available in a liquid, suppository, or a skin patch.

 Of course, it can be easier and less expensive to get long-term medicines by mail order.
-Just be sure to print out the list of medicine from the provider website before every health care provider appointment.
+Just be sure to print out the list of medicine from the provider website before every provider appointment.
+Then compare that list with what your loved one is actually taking.
+Review any differences with your provider.

 ORGANIZING MEDICINES